luontola/web-intro/databases.md

 end
 ```

+Try to submit some comments to the guestbook and check that they are added to `comments.txt`.

 [View solution](https://github.com/orfjackal/web-intro-project/commit/93838d36bd66d22a3d6363abfb49dba0ef888498)

+### Reading from the text file

-- show comments on page; the following code can be used to read the contents of the file, so that it works also when the file doesn't yet exist
+Now let's show the comments on the guestbook page.
+Use the following code to read the contents of the text file (it takes into consideration the case that the text file doesn't yet exist).
+Then give it as a local variable to the guestbook template and show it there.

 ```ruby
 comments = IO.read('comments.txt') if File.exist?('comments.txt')